evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

   }
 ```

-The first parameter in "dataContract.create('tasks', ... " is used to handle which contract factory should be loaded.
-At this path the evan.network TaskDataContractFactory is deployed.
-This factory is derived from the DataContract factory and can handle two data lists (todos, todologs).
-View point 4 for more details about the DataContract list handling.
+The first parameter in 'dataContract.create('tasks', ...)' is used to handle, which contract factory shall be loaded.
+At this path the evan.network 'TaskDataContractFactory' is deployed.
+This factory is derived from the data contract factory and can handle two data lists (todos, todologs).
+View point four for more details on the data contract list handling.

 After the contract was created, we want to write the reference into our favorites.
-The favorites DApp can not only handle DApps from ens addresses, it's also possible to load contracts with an underlying dbcp definition.
-To do this, require the angular-core "bookmark-service" and run the following functions.
+The favorites ƉApp cannot only handle ƉApps from ENS addresses, it is also possible to load contracts with an underlying DBCP definition.
+To do this, require the Angular-core bookmark service and run the following functions.

 ```ts
 addToFavorites(task: any) {